 - Through secondhand smoke that enters the baby’s lungs.

-Leading doctors organizations such as the American College of Obstetricians and Gynecologists and the American Academy of Pediatrics recommend that people who are pregnant or thinking about becoming pregnant soon, discontinue use of cannabis.
+No amount of cannabis is considered to be safe.
+Leading doctors’ organizations such as the American College of Obstetricians and Gynecologists and the American Academy of Pediatrics recommend that people who are pregnant or thinking about becoming pregnant soon, discontinue use of cannabis.

 People who already use cannabis for medicinal purposes should stop use in favor of an alternative treatment that research shows is safer during pregnancy.
 Talk to your doctor about any questions you have about cannabis.